hbish/hbish.com/posts/2012/2012-08-27-java-pet-peeves-1-string-concatenation.md

 You can see the result that String.concat() is horrendously slow, in fact its exponentially slower as the the amount of time you try to concatenate the string increases as larger objects are created as the string gets bigger.I think the only time you should use be using String.concat() is:

 1. when you want readable code;
 2. if you only have 2-3 operands; or
-  3. you&#8217;re just too lazy to deal with Java&#8217;s boilerplate codes.
+3. you're just too lazy to deal with Java's boilerplate codes.

 But what about the differences between StringBuffer and StringBuilder?
 I think this is worth a post of its own, or you can play around with the code below and find out yourself.